Bayer-Group/column-resizer/README.md

     disableResize() {
         if (this.resizer) {
-            // This will return the current state of the
+            /* This will return the current options object.
-            // options including column widths.
+             *
+             * The options, which include the column widths,
-            // These widths can be saved so the table
+             * can be used to re-create the table with the
-            // can be initialized with them.
+             * same column widths as last used.
+             */
             this.resizer.reset({ disable: true });
         }
     }